 So I began learning Twine in detail and putting together some ideas.

 It was quick to get something up and running.
 Twine is easy to use and has lots of potential.

 I developed the idea with a consistent voiceover and music track accompanying 256 screens of media.

 Initially Mid Game Crisis was more choice driven, but it seemed restrictive, so I added a fully random element later in development.
 That opened up the media and it immediately felt more fun.

 The initial idea came together quickly.
 It took a while to polish it and then to figure out how to describe it to the wider world took longer still.

-But I’m quite pleased with it.
-I like to play it myself.
+But I’m pleased with it.
+And I like to play it too.

 I hope you do.

 – it’s FREE!